emqx/emqx-docs/en_US/getting-started/new-features.md

 ### Rapid Troubleshooting

-Added more diagnostic tools such as slow subscriptions and online tracing so users can quickly troubleshoot issues in production.
+More diagnostic tools such as slow subscriptions and online tracing are added so users can quickly troubleshoot issues in production.

 ### Structured Logs

-Added support for machine (indexer) friendly structured logs in JSON format.
+Machine (indexer) friendly structured logs in JSON format are supported.
 Error logs are consistently tagged with 'msg' tokens to facilitate locating the cause of the problem.

 ### Flexible Expansion and Customization

-Developed a new plugin architecture, with which users can compile, distribute, and install their extension plugins in the form of independent plugin packages to customize and extend the usage of EMQX.
+A new plugin architecture is developed, with which users can compile, distribute, and install their extension plugins in the form of independent plugin packages to customize and extend the usage of EMQX.